CDTSWE/roll_updateVisionX/README.md

 - `SUPABASE_PORT`: Your Supabase port (default: 5432)
 - `SUPABASE_USER`: Your Supabase username
 - `SUPABASE_PASSWORD`: Your Supabase password
+- The URL must point to the correct `SUPABASE_URL` and `SUPABASE_KEY`, which can be obtained from the Supabase Dashboard → API Docs

 These values can be obtained from your self-hosted Supabase `.env` or YAML configuration.